GuilleAngulo/tindev/README.md

 In the login page the user will insert his Github nickname, which will create a new app user by getting his github basic data (Avatar, Bio, Username) using the public API.

 ## Main
-In the main page, a list of users already registered is shown with two buttons: "like" and "dislike".
-Both buttons turn off profiles from user´s view, leaving users without any interaction.
+In the main page, a list of users already registered is shown along with two buttons: "like" and "dislike".
+Both buttons turn off users profiles from current user´s view, leaving only users without any interaction.
 If two user do like one to each other, a match will show in the screen.

 ### Modules